cefisalam/VisionTools1.0/README.md

   6. imutils (Version==0.5.2)
   7. glob2 (Version==0.6)

-##### # Note: Before running the source code comment "from fbs_runtime.application_context import ApplicationContext".
-This is a Library for creating Installer
+##### # Note: Before running the source code, comment this line "from fbs_runtime.application_context import ApplicationContext".
+This is a Library for creating Installers.